leafarz/tweet-fetch/README.md

    `npm install`

-2. In the config.js file found in the root directory, input your API consumer and secret (access token and secret can be optional).
+2. In the config.js file found in the root directory, input your API consumer and secret keys (access token and secret can be optional) from yout Twitter application.

 3. In the root folder, input: